A solution to the S8 tension through neutrino-dark matter interactions: Methods

-This work is supported by the National Key Research and Development Program of China (No. 2022YFF0503304), CSST science funding and the Project for Young Scientists in Basic Research of the Chinese Academy of Sciences (No. YSBR-092).
+We would like to thank the anonymous Referees for their useful remarks, which helped to improve our manuscript.
+This work is supported by the National Key Research and Development Program of China (No. 2022YFF0503304), the China Manned Space Program (No. CMS-CSST-2025-A03), and the Project for Young Scientists in Basic Research of the Chinese Academy of Sciences (No. YSBR-092).
 CZ is supported by the China Scholarship Council for 1 year study at SISSA.
 LZ is supported by the NAWA Ulam fellowship (No. BPN/ULM/2023/1/00107/U/00001).
 LZ and ST are supported by the National Science Centre, Poland (research grant No. 2021/42/E/ST2/00031).
+ST is also partially supported by Teaming for Excellence grant Astrocent Plus (GA: 101137080) funded by the European Union.
 EDV acknowledges support from the Royal Society through a Royal Society Dorothy Hodgkin Research Fellowship.
 W.G. is supported by the Lancaster–Sheffield Consortium for Fundamental Physics under STFC grant: ST/X000621/1.
 This article is based upon work from the COST Action CA21136 ``Addressing observational tensions in cosmology with systematics and fundamental physics'' (CosmoVerse), supported by COST (European Cooperation in Science and Technology).